opendocsg/slw-judgments-backfill/2004_SGHC_246/report.md

 _Reliability_

-31     It was stated in _Loh Khoon Hai v PP_ [1996] 2 SLR 321 at 326, [17] that the standard to be met under the condition of reliability in _Ladd v Marshall_ was a very high one.
+31     It was stated in _Loh Khoon Hai v PP_ <span class="citation">[1996] 2 SLR 321</span> at 326, [17] that the standard to be met under the condition of reliability in _Ladd v Marshall_ was a very high one.
 The appellant in this case did not meet the requisite standard.
 The statutory declaration was made in the context of enquiries made regarding Cheng Huay’s corruption charge, in which Muniandy himself was implicated.
 Muniandy’s expression of contrition at wrongly getting two persons, both of whom were his bosses, into trouble with the law, as well as harming the company financially, thus took on a different cast.
 It also came at an odd time.
 By the time he made the statutory declaration, some eight months had passed from the arrest of Khairu and the appellant, and both their trials were already concluded.

 32     Muniandy in the statutory declaration fully exonerated the appellant, while effectively accusing Khairu of committing perjury when testifying at the appellant’s trial.
 The grave implications of these one-sided allegations made it essential for Muniandy to be examined and, if necessary, challenged in court.
 But Muniandy could not be compelled to attend court in Singapore, since he was a Malaysian resident.
 His accusations and claims were being made from a distance in safety.
 Despite his declaration that he was prepared to come to court in Singapore and face the consequences, and the appellant’s counsel stating that he would be called as a witness if the motion was allowed, it could not be assumed that he would in fact do so when the time comes.
 Not only would it be unsafe to accept Muniandy’s evidence as it appears in the statutory declaration, the evidence would be inadmissible hearsay if he did not appear before the Singapore courts.

 _Whether the additional evidence is necessary in the interests of justice_

-33     In support of this ground, the appellant cited the case of _Chia Kah Boon v PP_ [1999] 4 SLR 72.
+33     In support of this ground, the appellant cited the case of _Chia Kah Boon v PP_ <span class="citation">[1999] 4 SLR 72</span>.
 In that case, I said that where any of the three conditions for adducing additional evidence on appeal was not met, the additional evidence might be allowed in the most extraordinary circumstances, where such additional evidence was necessary in the interests of justice.

 34     However, it must be emphasised, as I had stated in _Chan Chun Yee v PP_ ([23] _supra_ ) at [10], that: